odrodrig/RAG-LLM-Service/codeengine-setup/README.md

     - For **Password** enter your IBM Cloud API Key
     - Select **Create**

-   **SSH secret**
+    If your git repo is private, create an **SSH secret**
     - Select **Create**
     - Select **SSH secret**, then **Next**
     - Enter a secret name, like `my-ssh`
     - Enter the contents of your SSH **private** key, generated on your local machine using the `ssh keygen -t rsa` command.
 Note you have to have created an SSH key on your [github.ibm.com](github.ibm.com) (or other GHE repository) user (go into **Settings** -> **SSH and GPG Keys** on your github user profile.
 Add a new SSH key with your `id_rsa.pub` contents)
     - Select **Create**

-5. Create an image build
+1. Create an image build

     From the Code Engine Project window, select **Image builds**, then go into the **Image build** tab, click build **Create** button

     Under the **Source** tab:
     - Name your build (something like `rag-app`)
-    - For **Code repo URL** use the SSH repo format i.e. `git@github.ibm.com:<org>/RAG-LLM-Service.git`
+    - For **Code repo URL** use the SSH repo format i.e. `git@github.ibm.com:<org>/RAG-LLM-Service.git` if private, and `https://github.com/<org>/RAG-LLM-Service` if public
-    - Choose the SSH secret you created in step 4 above
+    - If repo is private, choose the SSH secret you created in step above, choose "None" if public
     - Choose the branch name, i.e. `main`
-    - Choose the subdirectory where the `Dockerfile` resides if not in top-level repo directory
+    - For Context directory, add `application`
     - Select **Next**

     Under the **Strategy** tab: